-Personal and Organizational Quality Assessment Results
+Personal and Organizational Quality Assessment Results (POQA)

-Figure 3 Improvements in stress and emotional well-being.
-Compares the differences between the average pre- and post-training scores for each variable measured by the POQA.
+Figure 3 Improvements in stress and emotional well-being between the average pre- and post-training scores for each variable measured by the Personal and Organizational Quality Assessment.
 As compared to the control group, participants trained in the Coherence Advantage program exhibited significant reductions in distress, depression, and global negative emotion and increases in peacefulness and vitality.
 The "global negative emotion" score is the overall average of the individual scores for the anger, distress, depression, and sadness constructs.
 Note that the control group experienced a marked rise in depression over the same time period. †P < .1, P < .05, P < .01.